New Ford Academy

-- Our SEN team receive on-going development through enquiry, research, training and from continuous dialogue with outside agencies.
+- Our SEND team receive on-going development through enquiry, research, training and from continuous dialogue with outside agencies.

-- So that we may be continually updated about local and national thinking relating to pupils with SEN, the SENCo attends a SENCo Forum once every term.
-This gives us the opportunity to share good practice with SEN teams from other schools.
+- So that we may be continually updated about local and national thinking relating to pupils with SEND, the SENCo has regularly attended a SENCo Forum.
+This gives us the opportunity to share good practice with SEND teams from other schools

-- Our SEN team delivers training about specific learning needs during staff meetings when the need arises.
-When requested we also work in a consultative capacity, advising individual class teachers and support staff about the learning needs or well-being of their pupils.
+- Our SEND team delivers training about specific learning needs during staff meetings when the need arises.
+When requested we also work in a consultative capacity, advising individual class teachers and support staff about the learning needs or well-being of their pupils,

-- The Foundation Stage Manager, a member of the SEN team and a number of staff have attended the Nuffield Early Language Education programme for use in the Early Years.
+- The Foundation Stage Manager, a member of the SEND team and a number of staff have attended the Nuffield Early Language Education programme for use in the Early Years.

-- SEN drop in sessions for specialist support to practitioners on weekly planning.
+- SEND drop in sessions for specialist support to practitioners on weekly planning.